-Several projects have been carried out in recent years to find alternative uses for the waste that is produced.
-Some types of waste, for example sludge from wastewater treatment plants, can be used as a soil improver after treatment.
+Several projects have been carried out in recent years to find alternative uses for the by-products and waste that are produced.
+Some materials, for example sludge from wastewater treatment plants, can be used as a soil improver after treatment.
 Incinerator ash has been used as a road-building material and soil improver, and to cap landfills.

 Waste sent to landfill

-As a result of legislation and efforts to find alternative uses, the volume of waste sent to landfill has fallen to the point where in 2012 it accounted for less than 1 per cent of the waste generated by Holmen’s operations.
+As a result of legislation and efforts to find alternative uses, the volume of waste sent to landfill has fallen to the point where, for many years now, it has accounted for less than 1 per cent of the by-products and waste generated by Holmen’s operations.